 Dependable thanks to cloud technology

 Aside from delivering automation to different parts of the fiber line and the recovery lines, Siemens provides a centralized 24/7 automation monitoring service for Metsä Group's Äänekoski bioproduct mill.
 Via remote connections, information is gathered from more than 600 automation devices installed in multiple automation networks.
-Applications in Siemens’ open, cloud-based IoT operating system MindSphere perform diagnostics based on analyses of the data.
+Applications in MindSphere, the leading industrial IoT as a service solution from Siemens, perform diagnostics based on analyses of the data.
 This proactive digital service ensures uninterrupted production and can be expanded to include other Metsä Group mills.

 Environmental efficiency: More to come